Enroll Now

 • Business intelligence analyst

 It is one of the most in-demand job options today.
-A business intelligence analyst analyses data to provide financial and market intelligence reports.
+A business intelligence analyst analyzes data to provide financial and market intelligence reports.
 These analyses are used to highlight market behaviors and trends that may have an impact on a company’s operations and future goals.

 • Statistician